daneroo/nix-garden/README.md

 ## TODO

+2024-02-18: I am able to run disko, but cannot perform a nix-install (disk config or boot is badly setup)

+- [ ] nixos-anywhere perhaps I will get ideas from there
+  - Need a nix enabled source host
+  - Need an ssh-able target host (unix w/kexec)
 - [ ] bootstrap from minimal/full iso
 - [ ] VSCode / remote development / Extensions

 ## Bootstrapping NixOS

+### NixOS Anywhere

+- Start from a nix enabled source host (Full Install)

 ### Full Install